About Scenes

 For all configuration details and options, see Configure Scene content.

 You can set appearance and behavior defaults for Scenes.
 In addition to setting default colors for the background, dismiss button, and indicators, you can name and define multiple view, text, and button styles that you can select when configuring individual Scenes.
 Projects contain preset styles that you can rename, customize, and remove, and you can add more.
-When configuring Scene content, you have the option to override the defaults.
+When configuring Scene content, you have the option to change those settings for that Scene only.

 Preview tools